≡ Menu

 Then In 1920…

-Dr. Grieg is credited for establishing one of the first (if not the first) breeding program for these dogs outside of Tibet after he acquired ‘Rajah’ who was a male Tibetan Terrier.
-Shortly thereafter, a litter was born in 1924 which were originally registered as Lhasa Terriers (similar to Lhasa Apso).
+A physician named Dr. A.R.J.
+Greig, from England, brought the first Tibetan Terrier into Europe.
+Dr. Greig was gifted a gold and white puppy named “Bunti” after a successful surgery was performed on a patient in Tibet.
+As a result, Dr. Grieg is credited for establishing one of the first (if not the first) breeding programs for these dogs outside Tibet after he acquired ‘Rajah’, a male Tibetan Terrier.
+Shortly after that, a litter was born in 1924, registered initially as Lhasa Terriers (similar to Lhasa Apso).

 The Kennel Club of India…

-Later changed the name of the breed, in 1930, to Tibetan Terrier.
-In 1956, Dr. Henry and Mrs. Alice Murphy of Virginia imported the first Tibetan Terrier into the United States and despite their initial popularity, the American Kennel Club (AKC) didn’t decide to “officially” recognized the breed until 1973, and they were given a non-sporting group classification.
+They later changed the breed’s name, in 1930, to Tibetan Terrier.
+In 1956, Dr. Henry and Mrs. Alice Murphy of Virginia imported the first Tibetan Terrier into the United States, and despite their initial popularity, the American Kennel Club (AKC) didn’t decide to “officially” recognize the breed until 1973, and they were given a non-sporting group classification.

 Physical Characteristics

-Tibetan Terriers are a medium sized dog with a thick double coat.
-(Remember they are a native of Tibet where winter temperatures can average close to 0F.)
+Tibetan Terriers are medium-sized dogs with thick double coats.
+(Remember, they are a native of Tibet, where winter temperatures can average close to 0F.)
 The undercoat on this breed is thick, akin to wool, and the hair may be straight or wavy.

 The hair/fur of the…

 Tibetan Terrier parts along the middle of its back.
-There is no set color for a Tibetan Terrier so they can be any one or a combination of colors and patterns including; white, silver, gold, bridle, or black.
-This breed has eyes that are dark brown in color and are both large and wide set.
-The ears of the Tibetan Terrier have what’s called ‘pendant ears’ and they typically have a black nose.
-The teeth of a Tibetan Terrier have a scissor or reverse scissor like bite.
-This dog has a long muzzle with a small beard on its chin.
+There is no set color for a Tibetan Terrier, so they can be any combination of colors and patterns, including; white, silver, gold, harness, or black.
+This breed has eyes that are dark brown and are both large and wide-set.
+The ears of the Tibetan Terrier have what’s called ‘pendant ears,’ and they typically have a black nose.
+The teeth of a Tibetan Terrier have a scissor or reverse scissor-like bite.
+This dog has a long muzzle with a trim beard on its chin.

 We should point out that…

-The coat of a Tibetan Terrier needs to be brushed daily in order to avoid the long hair getting tangled and matted.
-Before brushing, the coat needs to be moistened; this keeps the hair from fracturing and breaking off.
-They will also require regular maintenance, like all dogs such as nail trims and brushing of their teeth.
-These dogs will need regular grooming to ensure that their hair is kept at a decent length.
+The coat of a Tibetan Terrier needs to be brushed daily to avoid the long hair getting tangled and matted.
+Before touching, the skin needs to be moistened; this keeps the hair from fracturing and breaking off.
+Like all dogs, they require regular maintenance, such as nail trims and teeth brushing.
+These dogs will need regular grooming to keep their hair at a decent length.

-As with all dogs it is important for early socialization when they are puppies.
-If a Tibetan Terrier is not exposed to other animals and people they will grow up to be shy and reserved.
-This breed is susceptible to develop separation anxiety, but luckily doesn’t bark extensively, so please remember that they do not like to be left alone for any extended period of time.
+As with all dogs, it is essential for early socialization when they are puppies.
+If a Tibetan Terrier is not exposed to other animals and people, they will grow up shy and reserved.
+This breed is susceptible to developing separation anxiety but, luckily, doesn’t bark extensively, so please remember that they do not like being left alone for any extended period.

 As with all dogs…